TrikyArt/Apple-yRecipes/README.md

 [WireFrames & Userflow](https://www.figma.com/design/6a5v8MZWvGrOr5lBT05idp/mc-design?node-id=0-1&t=LE27QAbCI1M0prV0-1)

+### Database Concept:
+We created a database based of off room.
+With a basic Dao, Database and Table file containing RecipeName, Ingredient, Description, RecipeId and ImagePath to save, create, delete and edit functionalities.

 ### Who did what:
 #### Lidia Klosowicz:
 My contribution to the app was mostly working on the back-end part of the code, creating the database and all the functions and connections.